wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     }
     ````

 1. We will now add code to the dashboardcontroller.
-Open the `dashboardcontroller.cs` file
+Open the `DashboardController.cs` file

 1. Inside the `using` statement that contains the API call to the client, replace `//##### ADD CACHING HERE #####` comment block with the following: